Linux system logs

 </Output>

-Reading the systemd journal
+Reading systemd journal logs

-NXLog can be configured to read systemd journal messages directly with the im_systemd input module.
+NXLog can be configured to read systemd journal logs directly with the im_systemd input module.
 This module is available with the distribution-specific Linux packages.
 See the list of installer packages for the supported platforms.

 <Extension _json>